brunademello/irace-spark/README.md

 ## Installation

-Clone this repository and follow the steps described on this [documentation](https://docs.google.com/document/d/1qMOu4mEjNGpoYA9r1__tG0eXXf3YvdT1iMvZw3rufyg/edit) to install the
+Clone this repository and follow the steps described on this [documentation](https://docs.google.com/document/d/1qMOu4mEjNGpoYA9r1__tG0eXXf3YvdT1iMvZw3rufyg/edit) to install the Irace package, the correct version of Spark and the Casssandra database.

 ## Usage